 Statins are a group of medications used to lower high blood levels of cholesterol or triglycerides to prevent heart disease.

-However, other studies have shown no effect, emphasizing the need for more research on this topic.
+However, other studies have shown mixed results, emphasizing the need for more research.

 Heart disease